mmdavid/R_lasso_example/README.md

 # Logistic Regression

-This is an R function to run an example logistic regression using glmnet package.
+This is an R function to run an example of feature selection with lasso & logistic regression using glmnet package.
 You will need to clone the repository:

     git clone https://github.com/mmdavid/R_lasso_example.git
     cd R_lasso_example/code